Global search

 Frequently asked questions

-A class action is an action that is brought by one person or a small number of persons (Applicant(s)) on their own behalf and on behalf of a class of people (class members) against another person (Respondent) where the Applicants and the class members have similar claims against the Respondent.
+A class action is an action that is brought by one person or a small number of persons (Applicant(s)) on their own behalf and on behalf of a class of people (class members) against another person or persons (Respondent(s)) where the Applicants and the class members have similar claims against the Respondent(s).

-(a) in a judgment following trial, the Court will decide various factual and legal issues in respect of the claims made by the Applicants and class members.
-Unless those decisions are successfully appealed they bind the Applicants, class members and the Respondent.
-Importantly, if there are other proceedings between a class member and the Respondent, it may be that neither of them will be permitted to raise arguments in that proceeding which are inconsistent with a factual or legal issue decided in the class action.
+• in a judgment following trial, the Court will decide various factual and legal issues in respect of the claims made by the Applicants and class members.
+Unless those decisions are successfully appealed, they bind the Applicants, class members and the Respondent.
+Importantly, if there are other proceedings between a class member and the Respondents, it may be that neither of them will be permitted to raise arguments in that proceeding which are inconsistent with a factual or legal issue decided in the class action.

-(b) in a settlement of a class action, where the settlement provides for compensation to class members it may extinguish all rights to compensation which a class member might have against the Respondent which arise in any way out of the events or transactions which are the subject-matter of the class action.
+• in a settlement of a class action, where the settlement provides for compensation to class members it may extinguish all rights to compensation which a class member might have against the Respondents which arise in any way out of the events or transactions which are the subject-matter of the class action.

 This class action is brought by the Applicants, Brett McDonald and Dark Ice Interactive Pty Limited, on their own behalf and on behalf of all persons who are “class members” as defined in the proceeding.